poppyLebenya/CMPG323Overview-29318920/README.md

 This will ignore sensitive information that will be used, it will also ignore files that are not of any use.

 ## Storage credentials and Sensitive information
+To ensure that credentials and sensitive information is safely stored, I plan to utilise the resources provided by github.
+The licence and gitignore resouces are provided to ensure that no other user can change your work unless you provide permission for them to do that.
+Therefore the licences that will be used for my projects will be the MIT licence.

 ## Reference List
 https://github.com/poppyLebenya/CMPG323Overview-29318920/blob/main/Reference%20List.docx